chvancooten/BugBountyScanner/README.md

 ### Docker

 Docker Hub Link: https://hub.docker.com/r/chvancooten/bugbountyscanner.
-Images are pushed to the `:latest` tag whenever an update to BugBountyScanner is pushed.
-Poke me if I forget, Docker Hub nuked automatic builds :(.
+Images are pushed to the `:latest` tag by CI/CD whenever an update to BugBountyScanner is pushed and all tests pass.

-You can pull the Docker image from Docker Hub as below.
+You can pull and run the Docker image from Docker Hub as below.

 ```
 docker pull chvancooten/bugbountyscanner
-docker run -it chvancooten/bugbountyscanner /bin/bash
+docker run -v $(pwd):/root/bugbounty -it chvancooten/bugbountyscanner /bin/bash
 ```

 Docker-Compose can also be used.